AnthonyMezzatesta/CEN3031Project/README.md

     - Click on the cancel button or click anywhere outside of the prompt to cancel any changes made.

 ### Window Resizing
-- Click on the icon with the three dots icon in the upper-right of the window to view the available window resolutions.
+- Click on the icon with the three dots in the upper-right of the window to view the available window resolutions.
 - Select a resolution and click the save button to change the window resolution.
 Toggle the 'Windowed' option to change the window mode from windowed or fullscreen.
 - Pressing the cancel button or clicking anywhere outside of the prompt will close it.